Generalized Buzano Inequality: Abstract

-The paper deals with the Buzano's inequality on a complex Hilbert space $\mathcal{H}$.
-Mainly, we obtain generalizations of such classical inequality, which hold for certain families of bounded linear operators defined on $\mathcal{H}.$ In addition, several new inequalities involving the norm and numerical radius of an operator are established.
+fulfills for any $x,y \in \mathcal{H}$ (see \cite{Dra16}).
+In particular, when $P$ is the identity operator, then it recovers the famous Buzano inequality.
+We obtain generalizations of such classical inequality, which hold for certain families of bounded linear operators defined on $\mathcal{H}$.
+In addition, several new inequalities involving the norm and numerical radius of an operator are established.